The Literate Brain: Linking Researchers with Practitioners

 2019 Registration Information

-Registration will be available shortly, payable by check or Paypal.
+Registration is available and payable by check or Paypal.

 Early Registration (until March 29th, 2019): $2950